google/oss-fuzz/docs/new_library.md

 *periodically to garbage collect unused images.*

-Building fuzzers requires building your library with a fresh of Clang compiler and special compiler flags.
+Building fuzzers requires building your library with a fresh Clang compiler and special compiler flags.
 An easy-to-use Docker image is provided to simplify tool distribution.

-If you'd like to get more familiar with how building libFuzzer-style fuzzers work in general, check out [this page](http://llvm.org/docs/LibFuzzer.html).
+If you'd like to get more familiar with how libFuzzer-style fuzzers work in general, check out [this page](http://llvm.org/docs/LibFuzzer.html).

 ## Overview